 What is a Standard Test in Web Testing?

-- Create test cases that are complete – steps, data, variable, etc. This will ensure that the non-similar data/variable can simply be replaced when a similar test case is required.
+- Create test cases that are complete – steps, data, variables, etc. This will ensure that the non-similar data/variable can simply be replaced when a similar test case is required.

 - The entrance and exit criteria should be properly defined.